23 Jun Rodney’s desk makeover

 I bought a copy of Agatha Christie’s ‘Murder on the Orient Express on Ebay for a few euros.
 Sorry, wrong again, I received a copy of ‘Le crime de l’Orient Express’.
 After a first layer of Annie Sloan’s chalk paint in Graphite (for me the only type of paint that sticks on veneer), I ripped pages out of the book that looked interesting to me and started ‘mod podging’ them on the desk.
 Mod Podge is one of the most well known craft supplies in existence.
 But if you aren’t familiar with Mod Podge, it’s a decoupage medium — an all-in-one glue, sealer and finish used to attach paper and fabric to various surfaces, I took me an hour or two but…tadaaaaa!!!

 I love the result.
 I then used a satin varnish that was left from our kitchen counters, thinking it would give me a harder finish.
 I painted the rest of the desk in chalk paint and then applied Annie Sloan’s Dark wax.
 Graphite is not black, more like a deep grey.
 But with the black wax you get a deeper colour.
 After 24 hours I buffed it and applied a layer of clear wax, to prevent any staining.
 I polished the hardware with a toothbrush and a product for brass.
 Two of the drawer pulls were broken so I exchanged them with the two from the middle drawer and put a different set of pulls on the drawer that I still had lying around.
 I am completely in love again with the desk.
-Cannot wait for Rodney’s reaction when he sees this on his next visit.
-I now only hope the desk will transfer some of Rodney’s wisdom to me…
+It will hopefully be used again for many more years to come.

 * Disclosure: I did not receive any products or compensation for the products mentioned in this article.
 All words and opinions expressed in this post are my own.